Configuring the UIS VPN on Ubuntu 20.04 LTS Desktop

 Caution!
-Due to the wide variations in Linux, these instructions are likely to be incompatible, or require adaptation to work, with other versions of Ubuntu.
+Due to the wide variations in Linux, these instructions are likely to be incompatible, or require adaptation to work, with versions of Ubuntu other than those listed.

 Generic instructions for configuring the VPN service are provided, which may be helpful when setting up alternative systems.